Risk review: Exploits

 In some cases, internal bad actors may have ideological or personal motivations, such as seeking revenge against a project or community they feel wronged them.

-Contact the Coincover team to find out how you can protect your assets.
+Get in touch with the team to find out how to protect your assets from theft.